 Sorry, CNN and MSNBC, unless Trump kicks a baby or reveals he is literally Adolf Hitler, the Republican Party is not ditching all that winning.

 George Will (Somewhat) Gets His Wish

 Heading into the election season, columnist George Will has gotten his way: Bill Weld is in prime time.

 Though it isn’t because Weld is going to unleash a didactic campaign in the same way William F. Buckley did in ’65 or Ron Paul in ‘08, hoping to sway the American people to the ideas of conservatism or libertarianism.
 It is because there is a minute possibility of infighting in the GOP, and the mainstream press wants to milk it or drum up controversy when there isn’t any.

 Much in the same way that Mayor Pete Buttigieg is hoping to get a rise out of Vice President Mike Pence by routinely calling him out for no reason, Weld is praying to the Founding Fathers in heaven to get President Trump to type his name on Twitter to gain any sort of name recognition.
-Unfortunately for Weld, when voters saunter into the voting booth, the only thing they will say when they see his name is: Bill who?We value your comments!
-Please weigh in on our comment section below.
+Unfortunately for Weld, when voters saunter into the voting booth, the only thing they will say when they see his name is: Bill who?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com